imclaren/calmcache/README.md

 # calmcache
-calmcache is a golang disk cache ([GoDoc](https://godoc.org/github.com/imclaren/calmcache)).
+calmcache is a low memory golang disk cache ([GoDoc](https://godoc.org/github.com/imclaren/calmcache)).
 The filesystem cache is managed using a sqlite database.

 ```
 cachePath := "/path/to/cachePath"